wanmen/gsoc/idea.md

 Wanmen has built a basic video playlist project (sea.wanmen.org) which doesn’t utilise the power of collaborative learning.
 A lot more interesting collaborative learning ideas can be added to the system and make it shine.

 Tasks: Design and implement a collaborative video annotation system that allows users to create and display multimedia annotations at specific seconds.
+It will be even better if users can rate other's comment, and administrators can pick up those really useful comment and give them a fixed place to show in the video.

 Language: Ruby/Python, HTML5, JavaScript, Bootstrap, Backbone/Angular,etc.